Adige-Calculations/GNU-Linux-handbook/src/processes/START_CHAPTER.md

 State      Recv-Q Send-Q      Local Address:Port       Peer Address:Port
 ```

-<b>Recv-Q </b>: This field represents the amount of data that is currently in the receiving queue (buffer) of the socket.
+- <b>Recv-Q </b>: This field represents the amount of data that is currently in the receiving queue (buffer) of the socket.
 It indicates the number of bytes that have been received by the socket but not yet read by the application.

-<b>Send-Q </b>: This field represents the amount of data that is currently in the sending queue (buffer) of the socket.
+- <b>Send-Q </b>: This field represents the amount of data that is currently in the sending queue (buffer) of the socket.
 It indicates the number of bytes that have been sent by the application but not yet acknowledged by the remote peer.

-<b>Local Address:Port </b>: This field represents the local network address and port number associated with the socket.
+- <b>Local Address:Port </b>: This field represents the local network address and port number associated with the socket.
 The local address refers to the network interface on the local machine that the socket is bound to.
 The port number is a unique identifier that allows multiple connections to exist simultaneously on a single machine.

-<b>Peer Address:Port </b>: This field represents the network address and port number of the remote peer (the other end of the connection) that the socket is connected to.
+- <b>Peer Address:Port </b>: This field represents the network address and port number of the remote peer (the other end of the connection) that the socket is connected to.
 It identifies the destination or source of the connection.

-Commonly used in conjuction with the ```grep``` command
+Commonly used in conjuction with the ```grep``` command:

 ```sh
 sudo ss -lptn | grep <processDescriptionOrPort>